nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Academic Accommodations

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
-Information about the Moses Center can be found at www.nyu.edu/csd.
-The Moses Center is located at 726 Broadway on the 2nd floor.
+Information about the Moses Center can be found at http://www.nyu.edu/csd.
+The Moses Center is located at [726 Broadway](https://www.google.com/maps?q=726+Broadway&entry=gmail&source=g) on the 2nd floor.

 ### Diversity and Inclusion